Two Tales From The Past

 .to brace so he hits the windshield.
 Hard.

-.Squinting through blood, a loving father
+.Squinting through blood, a doting father

 .drags his dazed son to the passenger side

-.with its now cracked and gory windshield.
+.behind the cracked and gory windshield.

 .He stumbles out of the car, staggers around